theresaWunderlich/DFA-Language-Emptiness/README.md

 ### Example Input (`test_case_1.json`)

-[cite_start]This example corresponds to Test Case 1 from the project proposal [cite: 308-329].
+This example corresponds to Test Case 1 from the project proposal.

 ```json
 {